Skip to main content

 Dr Sarah Deans

-Sarah has a PhD in Physical Activity for Health, and a Masters degree in Medicine and Science in Sport and Exercise
+Sarah has a PhD in Physical Activity for Health, and a Masters in Medicine and Science in Sport and Exercise

 Sarah has more than 25 years of experience as a clinician and academic in the fields of prosthetics and orthotics.
-She worked at the University of Strathclyde for 21 years, teaching rehabilitation of those with limb absence, and professional skills for healthcare.
+She worked at the University of Strathclyde for 21 years.
+She taught rehabilitation of those with limb absence, and professional skills for healthcare.
 She has published much of her research, and has enjoyed international and national speaking engagements.
 Sarah currently devotes time to her husband and two children, The Neurosciences Foundation, property development, gardening, and trying to be more physically active through walking Jimmy the dog.

 Member, Medical Advisory Committee